tanketom/MMM-Skyss/README.md

 # Future enhanchements

+1. Generate a new auth token for each client
-1. show deviations
+1. Show deviations
-2. add filter for platforms
+1. Add filter for platforms
-3. add filter for departures that are too close to make
+1. Add filter for departures that are too close to make